 Performance Remediation Plan (PRP)

 The Performance Remediation Plan is used to document faculty deficiencies based on the outcomes from the annual review.
 The purpose of the PRP is designed to enable the faculty member to correct unsatisfactory performance in some aspect of their role or responsibilities.
-The plan must be approved by the Associate Vice President for Academic Affairs and submitted to the Office of Academic Affairs.
+The plan must be approved by the Associate Vice President for Academics and submitted to the Office of Academic Affairs.
 Two meetings during the fall semester and two during the spring semester must be held to review progress, document additional needs/resources, and planned accomplishments for the upcoming quarter.
-After each meeting, the Campus Coordinator should summarize the meeting and indicate if the faculty member is on track to complete the PRP.
-Consequences for failure to meet the expectations of the PRP must be stated at the conclusion of each meeting.
+After each meeting, the Department Chair should summarize the meeting and indicate if the faculty member is on track to complete the PRP.
+The consequences for failure to meet the expectations of the PRP must be stated at the conclusion of each meeting.

 The PRP plans should include the following components: